hayamahamed/c365/docs/podman.md

   - 101
 ---

- _Only the required depth for each command / use case will be covered.
-It is expected to get assistance from manpage and help page[^1]._

 # Podman 101

 Containers under the control of Podman can either be run by root or by a non-privileged user.
 Podman manages the entire container ecosystem which includes pods, containers, container images, and container volumes using the libpod library.
 Podman, by default, creates rootless containers.